‘Days Of Our Lives’ Spoilers: Sonny Lands Himself In Danger With A Familiar Face

 — Soap Opera Spy (@SoapOperaSpy) February 8, 2017

 For those following the Days of Our Lives spoilers posts, you know that this was caused by the power that the villain wants when it comes to technology, specifically the amulet.
 It’s said that Deimos will do anything in his power to obtain it, hence the technology war that has started.
-Although Sonny targeted him in the past, fans of Days of Our Lives know that for the most part, he has laid off for a bit, but things have become too dangerous and he wants to put this all to rest, which means he’s willing to stop Deimos at any cost.
+Although Sonny targeted him in the past, fans of Days of Our Lives know that for the most part, he has laid off for a bit, but things have become too dangerous, and he wants to put this all to rest, which means he’s willing to stop Deimos at any cost.

 Days of Our Lives fans might agree with Sonny that Deimos is nothing if not a total villain when it comes to bossing his goons around.
 This time around, it had more to do with the business and the Kiriakis family.
 He is worried that Deimos will eventually destroy everything the family has worked hard to preserve, including the Kiriakis name.
 Titan will surely lose out on business due to this reckless behavior.

-Days of Our Lives spoilers suggest that in order to act fast, Sonny will want Victor to bring on a new CEO so that Deimos won’t be able to affect the business.
+Days of Our Lives spoilers suggest that to act fast, Sonny will want Victor to bring on a new CEO so that Deimos won’t be able to affect the business.
 Of course, he will then nominate himself, as he thinks he’s been a good employee when he was on assignment in Europe.
 Stepping up in a leadership role is a lot for Sonny, but it might be the best option for the business.
 Although Victor hesitates to appoint him in charge of the business, spoilers indicate that he will cave, and due to this switch in authority, it will put him in Deimos’ direct line of fire once again on Days of Our Lives.

 ‘Days Of Our Lives’ is saying goodbye to Deimos https://t.co/xRaDPpqney pic.twitter.com/TyIcVFOaYP